 2. Make Sure Handheld Devices Are Out of Reach.

 Distracted driving is among the leading causes of car accidents nationwide, and research shows that teen drivers are among the most likely to cause accidents texting behind the wheel.
 Impress upon your teen the dangers of using his or her behind the wheel, and establish a rule that handheld devices must always be out of reach while driving.
+These accidents can be life-threatening or lead to serious injuries.

 3. Limit the Number of Passengers in Your Teen’s Vehicle.